gpdm/TPC-Win31on9x/README.md

 Microsoft speaks about running Windows 3.1 in a VM, technically speaking a [Virtual DOS machine](https://en.wikipedia.org/wiki/Virtual_DOS_machine#DOS-based_VDMs).

-This is achieved bascially by four files:
+This is achieved basically by four files:

  * `win31.exe`, a custom loader application (similar to `win.com`), specifically to make Windows 3.1 run on Windows 95
  * `win31.pif`, a PIF file for said loader